-PROFESSIONAL Direction, 13148 Holmes Pt Dr NE, Kirkland WA 98034 Email: clockhours@gmail.com
+PROFESSIONAL Direction

+Email: clockhours@gmail.com

-Did you read the material in the booklet on this date?
+Dia v you read the material in the booklet on this date?
 YES / NO Did you complete the quiz and attach answer sheet?
-YES / NO Did you pay Tuition using the link on the website?
-YES / NO Did you fill out and sign this form?
-YES / NO

-Why did you choose to take this course?
+YES / NO Did v you pay Tuition using the link on the website?
+YES / NO Did v you fill out and sign this form?
+YES / NO Why did you choose to take this course?
 Topic?
 Time?
 Cost?
-Ease?
-Other?

-What are 3 things that you learned from the course?

-A "clock hour" is 50 minutes.
-This 3 hour class should take about 2 hrs 30 min.
-How long did it take you to complete the course?
+Ea se?
+Other? ock hour" is 50 minutes.
+This 3 hour class should take about 2 hrs 30 Will the material you learned improve your performance?
+Were the course materials easy to follow?
+Were the course materials relevant to your profession?
+Were your objectives met by attending the class?
+Vhat are 3 things t hat you learned from the course? • 2 3.